 Pinnacle Financial and its subsidiaries file consolidated U.S. Federal and state income tax returns, pursuant to each state's filing requirements.
 Each entity provides for income taxes based on its contribution to income or loss of the consolidated group.
 Pinnacle Financial has a Real Estate Investment Trust subsidiary that files a separate federal tax return, but its income is included in the consolidated group's return as required by the federal tax laws.
-Pinnacle Financial remains open to audit under the statute of limitations by the IRS and the states in which Pinnacle operates for the years ended December 31, 2020 through 2023.
+Pinnacle Financial remains open to audit under the statute of limitations by the IRS and the states in which Pinnacle operates for the years ended December 31, 2021 through 2024.

 Pinnacle Financial's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-Pinnacle Financial recognized \$80,000 and \$264,000 in interest and penalties related to income tax matters for the years ended December 31, 2023 and 2022.
-Pinnacle Financial recognized no interest and penalties for the year ended December 31, 2021.
+Pinnacle Financial recognized \$41,000, \$80,000 and \$264,000 in interest and penalties related to income tax matters for the years ended December 31, 2024, 2023 and 2022, respectively.

 Income Per Common Share - Basic net income per common share (EPS) is computed by dividing net income available to common shareholders by the weighted average common shares outstanding for the period.
 Diluted EPS reflects the dilution that could occur if securities or other contracts to issue common stock were exercised or converted.
 The difference between basic and diluted weighted average common shares outstanding is attributable to common stock options, restricted share awards, and restricted share unit awards, including those with performance-based vesting provisions.
-The dilutive effect of outstanding options, restricted share awards, and restricted share unit awards is reflected in diluted EPS by application of the treasury stock method.
+The dilutive effect of outstanding options, restricted share awards, and restricted share awards is reflected in diluted EPS by application of the treasury stock method.

-As of December 31, 2023, there were no stock options outstanding to purchase common shares.
-For the years ended December 31, 2023, 2022 and 2021, respectively, 631,173, 398,461 and 458,808 of dilutive stock options, dilutive restricted shares and dilutive restricted share units, including those with performance-based vesting provisions, were included in the diluted earnings per common share calculation under the treasury stock method.
-For the years ended December 31, 2023, 2022 and 2021, there were a combined 484,871, 263,573 and 32,684 respectively, of restricted shares, restricted stock units and performance stock units excluded from the calculation because they were deemed to be antidilutive.
+As of December 31, 2024, there were no stock options outstanding to purchase common shares.
+For the years ended December 31, 2024, 2023 and 2022, respectively, 670,404, 631,173 and 398,461 of dilutive stock options, dilutive restricted shares and dilutive restricted share units, including those with performance-based vesting provisions, were included in the diluted earnings per common share calculation under the treasury stock method.
+For the years ended December 31, 2024, 2023 and 2022, there were a combined 107,548, 484,871 and 263,573 respectively, of restricted shares, restricted stock units and performance stock units excluded from the calculation because they were deemed to be antidilutive.

-The following is a summary of the basic and diluted earnings per common share calculation for each of the years in the three-year period ended December 31, 2023 (dollars in thousands except earnings per share):
+The following is a summary of the basic and diluted earnings per common share calculation for each of the years in the three-year period ended December 31, 2024 (dollars in thousands except earnings per share):

-December 31, 2023 cember 31, 2022 December 31, 2021 Basic earnings per common share calculation: Numerator - Net income available to common shareholders \$ 546,960 \$ 545,550 \$ 512,131 Denominator - Weighted average common shares outstanding 76,016,370 75,735,404 75,468,339 Basic net income per common share \$ 7.20 \$ 7.20 \$ 6.79 Diluted earnings per common share calculation: Numerator - Net income available to common shareholders \$ 546,960 \$ 545,550 \$ 512,131 Denominator - Weighted average common shares outstanding 76,016,370 75,735,404 75,468,339 Dilutive shares contingently issuable 631,173 398,461 458,808 Weighted average diluted common shares outstanding 76,647,543 76,133,865 75,927,147 Diluted net income per common share \$ 7.14 \$ 7.17 \$ 6.75
+Dece ember 31, 2024 Dec ember 31, 2023 Dec ember 31, 2022 Basic earnings per common share calculation: Numerator - Net income available to common shareholders \$ 459,864 \$ 546,960 \$ 545,550 Denominator - Weighted average common shares outstanding 76,460,926 76,016,370 75,735,404 Basic net income per common share \$ 6.01 \$ 7.20 \$ 7.20 Diluted earnings per common share calculation: Numerator - Net income available to common shareholders \$ 459,864 \$ 546,960 \$ 545,550 Denominator - Weighted average common shares outstanding 76,460,926 76,016,370 75,735,404 Dilutive shares contingently issuable 670,404 631,173 398,461 Weighted average diluted common shares outstanding 77,131,330 76,647,543 76,133,865 Diluted net income per common share \$ 5.96 \$ 7.14 \$ 7.17